Published 1/20/2019. Updated 1/19/2021.

 The pale greenish-blue water of the sea was slightly chilly but highly swimmable.
 The B&B was a beautifully restored old farmhouse on an eclectic farm tucked away in the mountains, but 15 minutes from downtown Nelson and the beach.
 The host was an entertaining fellow who was eager to chat with us about New Zealand and give us his unique spin on a myriad of topics.
 His partner was a former restauranteur, who made us a delicious breakfast the following morning.

 A little bit more time on the beach the following day, and it was time to head to our next destination of Westport, to begin the West Coast portion of our trip.

 Westport turned out to be a mediocre beach town, with a beachfront that was nothing to write home about, especially compared to the beach we came from, and the beautiful beaches on the West Coast of the United States.
 We did find a cute B&B to stay, with a super nice older couple.

-Lonely Planet ranks the 63-mile drive from Westport to Greymouth as one of the top 10 coast drives in the world, so we were excited to be driving it the following day.
+Lonely Planet ranks the 63-mile drive (“the great coast road”) from Westport to Greymouth as one of the top 10 coast drives in the world, so we were excited to be driving it the following day.
 Lush, green hills with rainforest-like vegetation greeted us on one side, the light blue ocean water on the other.

 Besides pulling off at viewpoints for pictures and video, we stopped at Punakaiki’s “Pancake Rocks,” a series of curious rock formations along the coast that looks like giant stacks of pancakes.
 There are also some impressive blowhole crevices among the rocks that showcase the fascinating landscape amidst frothy churning ocean water below.